scott-griffiths/bitformat/doc/index.rst

 ----

-* Efficiently store and manipulate binary data in idiomatic Python using the :ref:`bits` and :ref:`array` classes.
+* Efficiently store and manipulate binary data in idiomatic Python using the :ref:`bits`, :ref:`mutable_bits` and :ref:`array` classes.
 * Powerful binary packing and unpacking functions.
 * Bit-level slicing, joining, searching, replacing and more.
 * A wide array of data types is supported.
 Want to use a 13-bit integer or a 16-bit float?
 Fine - there are no special hoops to jump through.